FIWARE/tutorials.IoT-Agent/README.md

 }
 ```

-The `TimeInstant` shows last the time any command associated with the entity has been invoked.
+The `observedAt` shows last the time any command associated with the entity has been invoked.
 The result of `ring`
 command can be seen in the value of the `ring_info` attribute.

 ### Provisioning a Filling Station